nnagewad/memory/questions.md

 - Do you find value when you listen/experience a story when there is something tangible to accompany it?
 It can be music / photos / even a tangible item itself.

+- Does having the actual artifact in your hands help validify the story being told?
+Would you feel cheated if only a replica was available?

 ## 3. Dream Question
 - What is your feeling towards to social media?
 Do you see it as a way for you to record your memories?